 For almost a decade, Morgan Stanley has been evaluating managers on the basis of their qualitative and quantitative alignment with our Investing with Impact framework.
 In other words, we’ve been tracking how fund managers adhere to ESG and other values-based principles when making their investment decisions.
-Using data from our award-winning Morgan Stanley Impact Quotient® application2, along with other reputable third-party data partners, we have introduced Impact Signal.
+Using data from our Morgan Stanley Impact Quotient® application, along with other reputable third-party data partners, we have introduced Impact Signal.

 With this innovative manager evaluation tool, your Morgan Stanley Financial Advisor can show you the strength of an investment’s environmental and social impact.
 Impact Signal delivers insights across a range of mutual funds, exchange-traded funds (ETFs) and separately managed accounts (SMAs) in each major asset class.
 The result?
 You get the transparency and information you need to help identify strategies that have delivered positive environmental and social outcomes.

 In addition to Impact Signal, Morgan Stanley has introduced Diversity, Equity and Inclusion (DEI) Signal, which monitors asset managers’ firm-level progress—and potential—in achieving more diverse and balanced representation among their leadership.
 Using our proprietary research and data-gathering tools, along with our own market insights, we developed the tool to promote transparency and accountability in the investment management industry.
 Your Morgan Stanley Financial Advisor can use it to help track whether the managers of the funds in which you invest are using their influence to end underrepresentation of marginalized groups in corporate leadership.